 No video would be complete without stylish transitions applied to it.
-Best transition video editing apps offer a rich library of transitions effects that come with the software.
+Best transition video editing apps offer a rich library of transition effects that come with the software.

 We have a detailed tutorial explaining how to apply fade effects in Premiere Pro.
 We went into detailed analysis, teaching you applying fade and other effects on your clips, texts, and even captions and changing their durations.
 But if you already know all that and just want to read about the software you want to use, read on.